aws/aws-app-mesh-examples/walkthroughs/howto-outlier-detection/README.md

 We will need the latest version of the App Mesh Preview CLI for this walkthrough.
 You can download and use the latest version using the command below.

+If you are using AWS CLI version 1:

 ```bash

 aws configure add-model \